prathyusha-ch/Image-processing/README.md

 # Image-processing
-1.Develop a program to display Grayscale image using read and write operations Grayscaling:It is the process of converting an image from other color spaces.Eg:RGB,CMYK,HSV,etc to shades of gray .It varies between complete black and complete white. import cv2 image= cv2.imread('pic2.jpg')
+1.Develop a program to display grayscale image using read and write operations Grayscaling:It is the process of converting an image from other color spaces.Eg:RGB,CMYK,HSV,etc to shades of gray .It varies between complete black and complete white. import cv2 image= cv2.imread('pic2.jpg')